dzackgarza/Notes/Class_Notes/Combinatorics/Review.md

   - At most one ball per bin
 - Surjective:
   - Choose with replacement, but must use every ball at least once.
-  - At least one ball per bin
+  - At least one ball per bin / no bin is empty

 # Combinatorics